-The College of Education will award over $500,000 in academic scholarships to its students this year.
-Incoming, current and non-traditional students receive these scholarships.
+The College of Education awards over $500,000 in academic scholarships each year.

 To be eligible to compete, students must: